jyothihande/MACHINE-LEARNING/README.md

 # MACHINE-LEARNING-for Data Science
-Machine Learning Algorithms practice as a beginner and tried to provide explanations wherever needed for various types of datasets.
+This repository consists of Machine Learning Algorithms practiced as a beginner and tried to provide explanations wherever needed for various types of datasets.